bosth/qgis3-slackbuild/README-14.2.md

-Instructions to build QGIS 3.0.0 on Slackware current.
+Instructions to build QGIS 3.x on Slackware 14.2.
 Not all plugins will work due to missing Python 3 SlackBuilds for some modules.

 Build packages in the following order: